Rodney Jenkins

-Rodney Jenkins is a former show jumping rider and member of the United States Equestrian Team (USET), inducted into the United States Show Jumping Hall of Fame.
-He rode hunters and jumpers competitively from the early 1960s to the late 1980s, winning a record 70 Grand Prix-level competitions.
+Enis Rodney Jenkins (July 3, 1944 – December 5, 2024) was an American show jumping rider and member of the United States Equestrian Team (USET), inducted into the United States Show Jumping Hall of Fame.
+He rode showed hunters and jumpers competitively from the early 1960s to the late 1980s, winning a record 70 Grand Prix-level competitions.
 After retiring from the show ring, he became a race horse trainer.